christc4/websites-2024/archive.avsbq.org/spiritual/index.md

 > _Death is transfiguration.
 Don't be afraid of death; rather be afraid of the Judgement Day.
 WHen you go in for examination before your professor, your heart starts palpitating; imagine how you will feel before the Creator.
 Greatness of God is incomparable_ &ndash; St. Gabriel of Georgia

 > _Is it not excessively ridiculous to seek the good opinion of those whom you would never wish to be like?_ &ndash; St. John Chrysostom (Homilies on the Gospel of St. John, Homily III)

+> _There is no profit in studying doctrines unless the life of one's soul is acceptable and conforms to God's will.
+THe cause of all evils is delusion, self-deception and ignorance of God_ &ndash; St. Anthony the Great